Thrombectomy-Capable Stroke Center

 - Grade 0 – No restoration of blood for to the brain

 TICI 2b and TICI 3 are considered successful treatments for restoring blood flow in the brain.
-At Akron General, 97% of patients (March-June 2019) who received thrombectomy treatment for stroke achieved a grade of TICI 2b or 3 compared to 76% of patients studied nationally in a recent clinical trial.
+At Akron General, 90.2% of patients (Jan.
+2020 – May 2021) who received thrombectomy treatment for stroke achieved a grade of TICI 2b or 3 compared to 76% of patients studied nationally in a recent clinical trial.

 Learn more about the stroke specialists at Akron General.

 Patients who have suffered a stroke can receive follow-up care from a neurologist at Akron General.
 To schedule an appointment, call 330.344.8523.

 Akron General reminds you that in a stroke every minute counts.
 If you think someone is having a stroke dial 9-1-1 immediately and remember the BE FAST method to evaluate whether someone may be having a stroke:

 - Balance: Watch for a sudden loss of balance.

 - Eyes: Is there a sudden loss of vision in one or both eyes?
 Or double vision?

 - Face: Ask the person to smile.
 Does one side of the face droop?